One Day in Key West Travel Guide Pins 1

 Additionally, 23 artificial reefs exist in the waters of the Keys.
 The Florida Keys National Marine Sanctuary is the sole national marine sanctuary, which has approved artificial reefs.
 Since 1981, they’ve been deliberately sinking ships to grow reefs around them.

-So, be sure to grab your snorkeling or diving gear and explore the spectacular underwater world during your visit to Key West!
+So, be sure to grab your snorkeling or diving gear and explore the spectacular underwater world on your one day in Key West!

 Next to the stunning underwater wildlife, you can also search for sunken treasures at the Florida Keys Shipwreck Trail.
 It consists of nine historic shipwrecks in the Atlantic Ocean, from Key Largo to Key West.